 When the value of the Type subfield is equal to 1 and the value of the Subtype subfield is equal to <ANA>, the remaining subfields within the Frame Control field of S1G control frames are the following: Bandwidth Indication, Dynamic Indication, Next TWT Present, More Data, Flow Control, Reserved(#12).
-In this case, the format of the Frame Control field is illustrated in Figure 8-3b (Frame Control field when Type is equal to 1 and Subtype is equal to <ANA>).
+In this case, the format of the Frame Control field is illustrated in Figure 8-3b (Frame Control field when Subtype is equal to <ANA>).